 Find out what wildlife is around at this time of year with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds, animals and wildflowers.

 Woodlands are wonderful year round, but take a walk now and you'll be rewarded with the vibrant colours of red, orange, mahogany, mustard and gold, and a multitude of fading greens, as well as impressive fungi clinging to standing and fallen deadwood.
 Our nature calendar has more woodland walk ideas.

 2. Fungi and foraging forays

 Autumn means fungi and if you'd like to find out which ones are edible, get yourself booked onto a fungi foray.
 The Yorkshire Arboretum runs a couple of fungi forays showing you how to identify common and not so common species or join Tees Valley Wildlife Trust who often run sessions.
-Chris Bax from Taste the Wild is in his element at this time of the year, running a number of very popular foraging courses; book up quick!
+Trailblazer Wildcraft are in their element at this time of the year running foraging courses; book up quick!

 Step back in time to 1943 for one of Yorkshire's most popular events, a nostalgic commemoration of the contribution of railway workers during WWII.
 Rub shoulders with the British soldiers and American GIs, and see the street parades, vehicle displays and re-enactments along the line at Grosmont, Goathland and Levisham.